What To Eat When Camping?

 *Update: We do the same with the camper van instead of the tent.

-What To Eat When Camping?
+What to Eat When Camping?

 But if this is not the case, here are some examples of food that can be easily prepared, although you must go to the supermarket.